joemasilotti/turbolinks/README.md

 ## Observing Significant Events

-Turbolinks emits several events on `document` that allow you to track the navigation lifecycle and respond to page loading.
+Turbolinks emits several events on `document` that allow you to track the visit lifecycle.
 While an exhaustive list is included later in this document, the following events are noteworthy.
 You’ll use these the most frequently.

 #### `turbolinks:load`
 **Purpose: Initialize the DOM after the page has changed**